 Latinas with hormone receptor negative first tumors were at twice the risk of such recurrence than those with hormone receptor positive disease.
 HER2 status was not found to influence risk of second tumors in the ethnic groups examined.

 The authors conclude that hormone receptor status of a first breast cancer is a marker for risk of a second breast cancer whereas HER2 status does not appear to be such a marker.
-Risk differences across race/ethnic groups by hormone receptor status suggest dissimilarities of breast cancers across race/ethnicity.
+Risk differences across ethnic groups by hormone receptor status suggest dissimilarities of breast cancers depending on ethnicity.

 Selected breast cancer studies